ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

 * 4. An <i>operation</i> is the action taken by the application to read or write data from or to a device.
 An operation is related to a transfer, yet it is to be distinguished.
 The transfer can e.g. be initiated by the device, while the operation is always initiated by the application.

 * 5. The <i>application buffer</i> (sometimes also called user buffer outside this document) is referring to the buffer containing the data and meta data, which is accessible to the application.
-  * 5.1 It can be accessed through the following functions:
+  * 5.1 It can be accessed through the following (non-virtual) functions:
-    * ChimeraTK::NDRegisterAccessor::accessData() / ChimeraTK::NDRegisterAccessor::accessChannel()
+    * ChimeraTK::NDRegisterAccessor::accessData() / ChimeraTK::NDRegisterAccessor::accessChannel() - gives access to ChimeraTK::NDRegisterAccessor::buffer_2D
-    * ChimeraTK::TransferElement::getVersionNumber()
+    * ChimeraTK::TransferElement::getVersionNumber() - returns content of ChimeraTK::TransferElement::_versionNumber
-    * ChimeraTK::TransferElement::dataValidity()
+    * ChimeraTK::TransferElement::dataValidity() - returns content of ChimeraTK::TransferElement::_dataValidity
   * 5.2 If not stated otherwise, the term <i>application buffer</i> refers to **all** components of the buffer.
   * 5.3 The content of the buffer is filled with data from the device in read operations, and transferred to the device in write operations.
   * 5.4 The content of the buffer can always be modified by the application.(*)